terminalforlife/BashConfig/README.md

 Before you install, you may want to back up any existing files beforehand!

-Clone the repository (the green "Clone or download" button on this page) then drag the files into the right places.
-ShellPlugins directory (with its contents) goes in $HOME, .bash_aliases, .bash_functions, .bashrc, and (the sometimes used) .profile go in $HOME.
+Clone the repository (the green "Clone or download" button on this page) then drag the files into the right places. .shplugs directory (with its contents) goes in $HOME, .bash_aliases, .bash_functions, .bashrc, and (the sometimes used) .profile go in $HOME.
 You can also check out insit (via the installit repository) for to install and update bashconfig in a very easy, straight-forward way.

 I should also point out that I removed /etc/profile, /etc/bash.bashrc, and various other system files related to bash, as they are either redundant (why source and test for bash_completion every which where possible?!); I've yet to experience any negatives from this.
 I prefer my root account and any other local account I create be set to mostly standard bash defaults.
 If you wanted to do the same, be sure to back up your files beforehand!